-- More than 20 years ago on the skylab workshops (Vlahos et al.) and then ten years ago Miller et al. wrote a nice review which is highly cited in the literature even today.
-In both reviews, the main goal was to contrast the known acceleration mechanisms (E-fields, Turbulence, shocks) with observations.
-The energy release (magnetic reconnection and flows) was hided on the background of the analysis. - In the Miler et al. review you left with the impression that turbulence is the wining mechanism
+- More than 10 years ago Miller et al. wrote a nice review which is highly cited in the literature even today.
+The main goal in this review was to contrast the known acceleration mechanisms (E-fields, Turbulence, shocks) with observations.
+The energy release (magnetic reconnection and flows) during the eruption was hided on the background of the analysis. - In the Miler et al. review you left with the impression that turbulence is the wining mechanism